-- Before an Exam: Students must bring a UTA I.D. card and a calculator with simple functions (ONLY +, -, /, ×, √) with them to the exam.
+• Before an exam: Students must bring a UTA I.D. card and a calculator with them to the exam.
 Students are not allowed to leave the exam room and return to take the test, so students should use the restroom BEFORE the exam.
-The instructor will provide a seating chart and notes for the exam.
-Students should take the provided notes, sit in their assigned seats, TURN OFF mobile phones, and clear the desk area of all materials except: pens, pencils, erasers, simple calculators, and provided notes. - During an Exam: Students are only allowed to use pens, pencils, erasers, simple calculators, and provided notes.
+The instructor will provide a seating chart and notes for the

+- exam.
+Students should take the provided notes, sit in their assigned seats, and clear the desk area of all materials except: pens, pencils, erasers, calculators, and provided notes. - During an exam: Students are only allowed to use pens, pencils, erasers, calculators, and provided notes.
 Mobile phones, computers, and other communication devices must be turned off.
 Mobile phones that ring or vibrate during the exam will be collected by the instructor.
 Students should keep their eyes on their own exams.
 Students are not allowed to leave the exam room and return to take the test.
 Exams are to be opened and closed at the times announced in class (or by the proctor).
 Anyone opening an exam early or closing an exam late will be deducted 5 points for each minute outside the exam period.
 All suspicious behavior during the exam will be noted by the instructor.
-In certain circumstances, students will be confronted by the instructor. - After an Exam: When all of the exams have been graded, the GTA will email scores to the students.
+In certain circumstances, students will be confronted by the instructor. - After an exam: When all of the exams have been graded, the GTA will email scores to the students.
 The exams will be reviewed in class.
 Students who wish to see their graded exams must come to office hours.
 Students who wish to keep a copy of their exams must come to office hours and remove the exam staple, so the exam can be copied.
-The instructor highly encourages students who perform poorly on exams to come during office hours to determine how they can perform better on future exams.
+The instructor highly encourages students who perform poorly on exams to come during office hours.